usharesoft/hammr/documentation/en/source/pages/templates-spec/builders/builders-suse-cloud.rst

 * ``account`` (mandatory): an object providing the SuseCloud cloud account information required to publish the built machine image.
 * ``description`` (optional): an object providing the description of the machine image.
 * ``imageName`` (mandatory): a string providing the name of the image that will be displayed.
-* ``keystoneDomain`` (mandatory for keystone v3.0): a string providing the keystone domain to publish this machine image to.
-* ``keystoneProject`` (mandatory for keystone v3.0): a string providing the keystone project to publish this machine image to.
-* ``paraVirtMode`` (optional) a boolean to determine if the machine should be provisioned in para-virtualised mode.
+* ``paraVirtMode`` (optional): a boolean to determine if the machine should be provisioned in para-virtualised mode.
 By default, machine images are provisioned in full-virtualised mode
 * ``publicImage`` (optional): a boolean to determine if the machine image is public (for other users to use for provisioning).
-* ``tenant`` (mandatory for keystone v2.0): a string providing the name of the tenant to register the machine image to.
-This value is ony required if the cloud account's ``keystoneVersion`` is ``v2.0``
+* ``tenant`` (mandatory): a string providing the name of the tenant to register the machine image to.
 * ``type`` (optional): a string providing the machine image type to build: ``susecloud``

 SuseCloud Cloud Account